danielfonner/G2G-by-SMU-DataArts/README.md

   For accuracy, note that for the above years, X% of grants given to US-based PCs were matched to US-based PCs in the BMF.

-  Finally, we are currently working to develop a tool that will allow for easy exploration of this data rather than solely being in CSV format.
+  Finally, we are currently working on developing a tool that will allow for easy exploration of this data rather than solely being in CSV format.
 More to come!